The Myths of Ditching

 Myth 10: A Ditched Helicopter Sinks Like a Stone

-If this is true, it doesnt seem to effect survival rates.
+If this is true, it doesn’t seem to affect survival rates.
 Our research turned up 19 helicopter ditchings, some in challenging conditions in the Gulf of Mexico.
 These produced only one fatality and in that case, the pilot drowned while swimming to shore.

 Two interesting observations relative to helos: They tend not to run out of gas but to break.
 Half of the helo splashes involved known mechanical failures, four involved fuel contamination but none involved fuel exhaustion.
 Second, helos involved in overwater operations are frequently equipped with skid floats.
 In at least three cases, these floats failed to inflate as pilots fluttered toward the water in autorotation.
 Nonetheless, pilots and crew survived the ditchings, which may involve rollovers or pitchpoling as the rotor blades strike the water and dissipate energy in unpredictable ways.